ethanshea-ms/live-video-analytics/utilities/video-analysis/resnet-onnx/readme.md

 ## Upload docker image to Azure container registry

-Follow instruction in [Push and Pull Docker images  - Azure Container Registry](http://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli) to save your image for later use on another machine.
+Follow the instruction in [Push and Pull Docker images - Azure Container Registry](http://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli) to save your image for later use on another machine.

 ## Deploy as an Azure IoT Edge module

-Follow instruction in [Deploy module from Azure portal](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-modules-portal) to deploy the container image as an IoT Edge module (use the IoT Edge module option).
+Follow the instructions in [Deploy module from Azure portal](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-modules-portal) to deploy the container image as an IoT Edge module (using the IoT Edge module option).